The Adventures of Ana Log, Massage Therapist

 My alter ego in my massage therapist career has been “Ana Log.”
 She is a heroine of old school practices that simplify life instead of clouding it.

-Contrary to trends out there in e-land, Ana Log has her own schedule book, written in oldbikepencil, to give her the flexibility a good therapist needs.
+Contrary to trends out there in e-land, Ana Log has her own schedule book, written in pencil, to give her the flexibility a good therapist needs.
 She doesn’t want to do 10 hours of massage in one day, then two the next.
 Her antique paper day planner keeps all of her appointments, client names and phone numbers and daily/weekly/monthly trends in check.
 To look something up, she turns a page.
 She even takes lunch a few times a week.

 Ana Log also keeps her muse, a clock with a second hand, in her therapy room.
 Ana can count stretches, trigger point treatments and coordinate breath-work without being too obvious about it.
 The clock makes just enough noise to be able to tune into the seconds count when turned away from it.